gregorriegler/remdev-azure/README.md

 ````

 Once the script is finished it will print the IP address of the spawned machine.
 You should be able to connect to it via ssh right away, as the azure cli automatically adds your ssh key.
 But it will take a couple more minutes and reboots for everything to install.
+In the end it will also print the Anydesk Id.

 You can follow the process in this log